d3uk4li0n/writeups/tryhackme-tshark-challenge-1-teamwork/tryhackme-tshark-challenge-1-teamwork.md

 ## Case: Teamwork!

 An alert has been triggered: "The threat research team discovered a suspicious domain that could be a potential threat to the organisation."

+### Answer the questions below

+__Investigate the contacted domains.
+Investigate the domains by using VirusTotal.
+According to VirusTotal, there is a domain marked as malicious/suspicious.

+What is the full URL of the malicious/suspicious domain address?

+Enter your answer in defanged format.__